ecluse:ecluse-core

 Écluse builds outbound HTTP requests from two untrusted sources -- __client-supplied package identifiers (the request path) and upstream-supplied artifact locations__ (a packument's dist.tarball) -- and then parses whatever an upstream returns.
 This module is the pure guard layer that keeps those steps from being steered or exhausted by hostile input.
 It defends three boundaries:

-• Where the proxy fetches. isAllowedUpstreamHost restricts outbound fetches to the configured upstream hosts, and isBlockedTarget rejects internal address ranges (cloud instance metadata, loopback, RFC1918) that the proxy's network position can otherwise reach.
+• Where the proxy fetches. isAllowedUpstreamHost restricts outbound fetches to the configured upstream host:port pairs, and isBlockedTarget rejects internal address ranges (cloud instance metadata, loopback, RFC1918) that the proxy's network position can otherwise reach.
 Together they are the SSRF gate: a target must be both on the allowlist and not an internal address.

 • How much an upstream may cost.
 A Limits budget plus boundedRead (abort a streamed body past maxBodyBytes) and checkVersionCount / checkNestingDepth (reject an oversized or deeply-nested parsed document) bound algorithmic-complexity DoS from a hostile or compromised upstream.
 Every limit fails closed: exceeding one yields Left, never a truncated or partial result.